oddbird/sliiides/content/css-next/front-range.md

   caption: |
     Different tradeoffs, worth pursuing both
   script: |
-    At first this seemed impossible,
-    but there's been a lot of people over the years, laying the groundwork to make it happen -- and last year two proposals emerged,
+    Last year two proposals emerged,
     showing different ways we might pull this off.
     Both are interesting,
     but David Baron's approach has the most momentum right now, and I've been working on it
     to flesh out some of the details, and start writing a specification.

+- section: Defining **Containers**
+  script: |
+    The first thing we need to do
+    is define our containers --

 - img: csswg/cq-nested-containers.jpg
   alt: |